klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 // I don't think Mariusz is a bad guy, and he always releases very good material, but not this one.

 // I personally feel that the only contribution that his PoC gave to the community was motivating
-// people to research on the topic to prove he was wrong (just kidding).
+// people to research on the topic.

 A stack spoofing PoC that gained huge attention from the community was made by [Mariusz Banach][7], called [ThreadStackSpoofer][17].
 This tool attempted to spoof the call stack of a